Charbel-Baaklini/Agentic-AI/README.md

 outputs/images/

-Summary:
+How It Works:

-- The LLM (OpenAI) generates the slide content.
+The LLM (OpenAI) generates the slide titles & bullet points.
+A mini agent performs planning and verification.
+A color theme is selected based on the topic.
-- SerpAPI searches for one related image.
+SerpAPI searches the web for one related image.
-- The final PPTX is fully created by Python using `python-pptx`.
+Python builds the final .pptx using python-pptx.